-Before deciding on knee replacement surgery, consider pursuing non-invasive conservative care for your knee pain.
+Before deciding on knee replacement surgery, consider pursuing a local Peoria, non-invasive, conservative care plan for your knee pain.
 The decision on treatment is yours, but a consultation at Johnson Family Chiropractic of Peoria will always be free.

 - altered biomechanics from a limp, ankle pain, hip pain, or low back pain